-The money raised over the past four years – more than $750,000 – has contributed to the new Kathy and Joe Sanderson Tower at UMMC, which was unveiled in October 2020.
+The money raised over the past four years – more than $750,000 – has contributed to the new Kathy and Joe Sanderson Tower at UMMC, which opened Nov.
+2, 2020.
 The student donations from RebelTHON have made a significant dent in the cost of the pediatric care facility.

 By Edwin B. Smith